LGSOC vs HGSOC: Understanding the Two Faces of Ovarian Serous Carcinoma

 HGSOC patients, on the other hand, often experience more intense treatment periods and rapid life changes due to the aggressive nature of the disease.
 They may also need to confront end-of-life planning earlier in their journey.

 One of the benefits of ovarian cancer clinical trials is the role they play in advancing treatment for both types of cancer.
 They offer patients access to cutting-edge treatments and contribute valuable knowledge to the field.
-For LGSOC in particular, clinical trials are essential for developing new treatments due to its rarity.
-Many current trials are exploring novel combination therapies, which may prove more effective than single-agent treatments.
+For LGSOC, in particular, clinical trials are essential for developing new treatments due to their rarity.
+Many current trials explore novel combination therapies, which may prove more effective than single-agent treatments.

 LGSOC and HGSOC: The Importance of Distinction